zpok3/Waters-of-Life/README.md

   - Example: `C:\Modding\Wabbajack`

 2. Place the downloaded Wabbajack.exe in this folder and run it.
-3. Select `Browse Modlists` and click `Install from Disk` at the top right.
-You will have to manually select where you downloaded the .wabbajack file in the `Target Modlist` box.
+3. Select `Browse Modlists`, filter the game to `Fallout 3`, and check the `Non-featured` box.
+Then select Waters of Life and click `Download and Install`.
 4. In `Installation Location`, select a folder that is not:
   * The Steam folder,
   * Any default Windows folders,